Son House: Blues performer

-Upon his release in 1929 or early 1930, House was strongly advised to leave Clarksdale and stay away.
-He walked to Jonestown and caught a train to the small town of Lula, Mississippi, sixteen miles north of Clarksdale and eight miles from the blues hub of Helena, Arkansas.
+Charley Patton

 Coincidentally, the great star of Delta blues, Charley Patton, was also in virtual exile in Lula, having been expelled from his base on the Dockery Plantation.
-With his partner Willie Brown, Patton dominated the local market for professional blues performance.
+With his sideman Willie Brown, Patton dominated the local market for professional blues performance.
 Patton watched House busking when he arrived penniless at Lula station, but did not approach him.
 He observed House's showmanship attracting a crowd to the café and bootleg whiskey business of a woman called Sara Knight.
 Patton invited House to be a regular musical partner with him and Brown.
 House formed a liaison with Knight, and both musicians profited from association with her bootlegging activities.
 The musical partnership is disputed by Patton's biographers Stephen Calt and Gayle Dean Wardlow.
 They consider that House's musicianship was too limited to play with Patton and Brown, who were also rumoured to be estranged at the time.
 They also cite one statement by House that he did not play for dances in Lula.
 Beaumont concluded that House became a friend of Patton's, traveling with him to gigs but playing separately.